Last Updated on

 Farmers can easily grow wheat in a multitude of different climates.
 The crop stays fresh for a long time and has a high nutritional value.
 These facts ensure that wheat will remain an important food staple and a valuable commodity for the foreseeable future.

-Where is Wheat Grown?
+Where Is Wheat Grown?

 Wheat grows all over the world on every continent except Antarctica.
 The crop has several varieties, and climate and soil conditions determine the types grown in specific locations.
 In the United States, for example, wheat grows in 42 states.

-Hard red winter wheat grows in the Midwestern states of Kansas, Nebraska, Oklahoma and parts of Texas, while soft red winter wheat grows in the Great Lakes region and the Atlantic coast.
-Hard red spring wheat grows in the Northern Plains states of Wyoming, Montana, North Dakota, South Dakota and Idaho.
+Hard red winter wheat grows in the Midwestern states of Kansas, Nebraska, Oklahoma, and parts of Texas, while soft red winter wheat grows in the Great Lakes region and near the Atlantic coast.

 Global wheat production has increased steadily in recent years as emerging economies demand more food to feed their growing populations.
 The largest producers of wheat historically include the following countries: